jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HM 10 Exclusion: life insurance business
 The entity must not carry on a business of life insurance unless it is a life fund PIE.

+### HM 10B Exclusion: banks and licensed non-bank deposit takers
+The entity must not be a registered bank or a licensed non-bank deposit taker.

 ### HM 11 Investment types
 Types
 (1) The entity’s investments, to the extent of 90% or more by value of its assets, must be—